 Dunya Biography & Press

-Dunya Dianne McPherson is a dancer, choreographer, author, and Shattari Sufi Master Teacher.
-As Founder and Principal Teacher of Dancemeditation™, she specializes in techniques that open the wonderment of deep, subtle, peaceful self-perception.
+Dunya Dianne McPherson is a writer/author, choreographer/dancer, Shattari Sufi adept, and Founder of Dancemeditation™ specializing in techniques that open the wonderment of deep, subtle, peaceful self-perception.

 She holds a BFA in dance from the Juilliard School, MA in Writing from Lesley University, was an Artist Scholar at Columbia University, and trained extensively in yoga with Shri Dharma Mittra.
 Significant study with Master Dance Teachers whose work has influenced hers includes: Elena Lentini, Anahid Sofian, Janet Panetta and Alfredo Corvino.
 After 1001 days training in Sufism with Sufi Master Adnan Sarhan, Dunya received teaching permission.
 Her new memoir, Skin of Glass: Finding Spirit in the Flesh, chronicles her journey of dance & mysticsim.

 Dunya’s extensive teaching credits include:

 Department Chair: Victorian College of the Arts, Australia * Faculty: Kripalu Center * Master Classes & Residencies: Princeton University, Swarthmore College, Amherst College, Oberlin College, Mt.
 Holyoke College, University of Texas, New York University, Hunter College , Barnard College, Montclair State College, Mark Morris Dance Center, New York Open Center * Sufi Master: Mystic Festival in Netherlands, and SAT Conference, Colombia * Director & Spiritual Guide: Dervish Society of America